jeremy-w/punch/NOTES.md

+# Notes
 <!-- vi: set et ts=4 sw=4 -->
 ## Desired Interface
-name-glob below means a name optionally including '*' for any chars and '?' for a single char. '\' is an escape character. (used fnmatch)
+name-glob below means a name optionally including '\*' for any chars and '?' for a single char. '\' is an escape character. (used fnmatch)

     punch tasks list